 10) For a quick but dense introduction to the way my understanding of video epistemology changed during the course of the 2017 Judaica laboratory work, watch the one-minute video ‘laboratory‘.
 Below the video I have listed seven specific points at which this video diverges in form and content from another video recorded in late 2016 which also documents a short moment of my solo practice.
 The comparison between the two shows the change in approach.

 11) Finally, for a somewhat dense philosophical treatment of video epistemology through an engagement with the work of Giorgio Agamben, please see my essay on ‘The Video Way of Thinking‘.
 Here I argue that we need to rethink the relationship between what Agamben calls zoê and bios in light of the recent and current rise of the audiovisual, which in a broad historical and philosophical sense I call technos.
-(This piece is temporarily unavailable while it goes through peer review.)

 I hope these resources are useful.
 Additional links can be found at the bottom of the submission guidelines page for the Journal of Embodied Research.
 Please get in touch with me if you have examples of videos that articulate embodied knowledge in innovative ways, or if you would like to work with me on developing such a video.